linux-nvme/nvme-cli/README.md

 `blktests` for the FC transport, the `nvme-cli` udev rules can be triggered.
-To prevent interference with a test, `blktests` can create a JSON configuration file in `/run/nvme` to inform `nvme-cli` that it should not perform any actions trigged from the udev context.
+To prevent interference with a test, `blktests` can create a JSON configuration file in `/run/nvme` to inform `nvme-cli` that it should not perform any actions triggered from the udev context.
 This behavior can be controlled using the `--context` argument.

 For example a `blktests` volatile configuration could look like: